14 Things Over 90 Percent of Americans Actually Agree On

 We’re not bored

 Americans think that sometimes their life is exciting and sometimes it’s just routine but one thing it’s definitely not?
 Dull.
 Ninety-six percent of Americans agree that their life, overall, is not boring.
 Worried you might be boring?
-Check out the 10 habits of extremely boring people (and then do the opposite).

 We have happy marriages